GuyBaele/SpreadGL/README.md

   In the 'China_map.geojson' file, each location is stored in a "name" variable (as part of the "properties").
 --data: Specify the environmental data you want to visualise in an environmental layer (.csv, comma-delimited).
 --locationColumn: In the CSV file, find the column that holds the location information.
-  In the 'National_swine_stocks.csv' file, this is the "location" column.
+  In the 'Environmental_variables.csv' file, this is the "location" column.
 --output: Give a file name in which to store the output environmental layer (.geojson).
 A GeoJSON file named 'Swine_stocks_on_map.geojson' will then be generated to display the environmental layer.
 ```